Secure your Ring account by enabling two-factor authentication

-Smart doorbells and cameras are a great way to add a sense of security to your home and keep an eye on things, even when you're away, but they can also be deeply troubling when accessed by the wrong people.
-You've probably seen articles about online intruders getting into people's connected cameras and even using the two-way audio to terrorize residents on the other end, and far too often the "hacker" just took advantage of a weak password.
-Thankfully, Ring finally offers two-factor authentication that makes it harder for others to access your account, even with your password.
-It's easy to enable from your phone or computer.
+Smart doorbells and cameras are a great way to add a sense of security to your home and keep an extra eye on things, even when you're away.
+But when accessed by the wrong person, cameras and doorbells can also be deeply troubling.
+You've probably read articles about online intruders hacking into people's connected cameras and even using the two-way audio to terrorize residents on the other end.
+Far too often, the "hacker" simply takes advantage of a weak password.
+As a result, Ring began requiring users to enable two-factor authentication from February 2020 onward.
+So let's not delay any further.
+We'll show you how to enable two-factor authentication on your Ring account to fully secure your devices.

 How to enable 2FA from your phone

 Two-factor authentication is an absolute must these days, especially with something as private as a live camera feed.
-Enabling it from the Ring app on your phone takes just a few simple steps.
+Enabling it from the Ring app on your phone just takes a few simple steps.
+There are two methods offered by the Ring app for authenticating your identity — SMS and an authenticator app.
+If you're unsure which method to pick, we have some explanation below to help you out.
+The process to enable 2FA is the same, you just get a choice as to how you want to secure your Ring account.

-- Swipe over from the left to access the side panel, then tap Account.
+- Swipe over from the left, or tap on the three lines in the upper left corner, to access the side panel, then tap Account Settings.

-- Under Enhanced Security, tap Two-Factor Authentication.
+- Under Account Security, tap Two-Factor Authentication.

-When asked to confirm on the next page, tap Turn on two-factor.
+Choose your method of two-factor authentication by tapping on the option beside Text Message and Authenticator App.

+- To authenticate via SMS, enter your phone number to receive a verification code.

 - Type in your password.